-Table 16.
-Edear Edg Metra Option Option Description Permitted Connections Enabling this feature causes the Cable Modem/Router to report all permitted connection attempts.
-Blocked Connections Enabling this feature causes the Cable Modem/Router to report all blocked connection attempts.
-Known Internet Attacks Enabling this feature causes the Cable Modem/Router to report any known Internet attacks.
+Option Description Permitted Connections Enabling this feature causes the Cable Modem/Router to report all permitted connection attempts.
 Product Configuration Events Enabling this feature causes the Cable Modem/Router to report all configuration changes.
-SysLog server Enter the address of your local SysLog server, if you have one.
+SysLog server at 192.168.0.x Enter the address of your local SysLog server, if you have one.